Kyriosity/read-write/README+/software/design/samples/README.md

 ___________<br />
 <b>John Fowles</b> (1926-2005), <i>[post]modernist</i></p>

 <ins>First and foremost</ins>, software design asks for "static" bare figures, which make core models.
-The preceding samples are more functional ("dynamic") &mdash; they have properties and hierarchies but are more demonstrative of processes that change them.
+The preceding samples are more in motion ("dynamic") &mdash; they have properties and hierarchies but are more demonstrative of processes that change them.

 "Static" models can be altered and async too, but they must demonstratively represent hierarchies, parametrization, and initialization.
 One of their custom implementations is available as use-dev➡️ [AbcModels](https://github.com/Kyriosity/use-dev/tree/main/src/TuttiFrutti/AbcModels).